ashlynnprasad/langmann-2021/pages/environmentalimpact.md

       {% include feature/item-figure.html objectid="langmann009" width="100" %}
     </div>
     <div class="col-sm-4">
-      <br>This postcard portrays the process of felling a cedar in North Vancouver in 1896.
+      This postcard portrays the process of felling a cedar in North Vancouver in 1896.
 According to the caption, this tree was the largest recorded in British Columbia at that time, with a diameter of twenty-two feet (6.7 metres).
 From a present-day perspective, the image, and its use on a postcard designed to be mailed convey a certain triumphant attitude with which settlers showed friends and relatives how settler society was “taming” the lands in and around Vancouver.
     </div>
   </div>
 </div>